JimPeterman/Metis_classification/README.md

 The final model chosen was a logistic model involving over-sampling and a lowered decision threshold.
 The features included in this model were: age, sex, height, weight, physical activity status, hypertension status, diabetes status, COPD status, cardiovascular disease status, asthma status, and beta blocker medication status.

 The confusion matrix for this model indicates that low absolute fitness level can be identified using commonly collected health metrics:

 ![confusion_matrix](images/model_confusion.jpg)

-Thus, this model could be used to determine the appropriate fitness test for individuals and therefore assessments of fitness and ultimately improve patient care.
+Thus, this model could be used to determine the appropriate fitness test for individuals and therefore enhance assessments of fitness, ultimately improving patient care.